LPG Compound: Chemical Composition of LPG – Cooking Gas LPG

 In the USA, they don’t use the term LPG often.
 They just call it “Propane”.

-In some countries, like England, you buy propane or butane by name.
+In some countries, like England, they sell two types of gas, buying propane or butane by name.

-In other countries, they call it “GPL” or “GLP” instead of “LPG”.
+As previously mentioned, in other countries, they call it “GPL gas” or “GLP gas” instead of “LPG gas”.

 This is because the acronyms comes from different languages and syntax.